Cephasler/games/README.md

 # games

 GetBig.py -
 This is a simple game where you begin as a small blue box.
-You go around collecting 'gold' while avoiding obstacles.
+Score increases as you go around collecting 'gold' while avoiding obstacles.
 This demonstrates the use of fonts, rect for drawing objects, and application of logic for button functionality and scorekeeping.